fairandaffordable/fairandaffordable.github.io/mutual.md

 menubar: example_menu
 ---

-This is page will be about mutual cooperation in FaAP.

-The local reimbursement application procedures in partnering FaAP countries are as following:
+The local reimbursement application procedures in each of the partnering FaAP countries are introduced below.

 ### Czech Republic